priscia99/progetto-ing-sw-2021/README.md

 ### Javadoc

-For most methods, the relevant Javadoc documentation can be found within the source code.
+For most methods, the relevant Javadoc documentation can be found within the source code.<br/>
+An HTML version of the Javadoc can be found [here](https://github.com/priscia99/ing-sw-2021-prisciantelli-romagnoni-pizzamiglio/blob/master/resources/javadoc/).

 ### Coverage report